oracle-livelabs/pts/ac-with-ucp/lab4-unplanned-outages/lab4-unplanned-outages.md

 ![ShowSess2](./images/task2/image310.png " ")

-6. Now let's kill that session in the middle of the current transaction.
+6. Now let's kill that session in the middle of the current transaction to simulate an unplanned outage.
 Run **kill_session.sh** from the same terminal window

 ![KIllSess1](./images/task2/image400.png " ")